samtupy/nvgt_extra/readme.md

 This repository on the other hand contains far fewer restrictions on what may be included.
 So long as the licensing of any included material is permissive, it is OK if a plugin in this repository pulls in another dependency to build, or if an example game contains some sound files (again keeping in mind licensing restrictions).

-Plugins in this repository are still expected to follow the standard shown in nvgt's main repository in regards to the formatting of the plugin directory and the _SConscript files therein.
-NVGT's main SConstruct file will check for a directory called extra/plugins during the build, and thus any plugins in that directory will be built along side NVGT.
+Within the plugin/integrated directory, plugins in this repository are still expected to follow the standard shown in nvgt's main repository in regards to the formatting of the plugin directory and the _SConscript files therein.
+NVGT's main SConstruct file will check for a directory called extra/plugin/integrated during the build, and thus any plugins in that directory will be built along side NVGT.